 As a recognized predictor of reading success, proficiency in foundational skills is absolutely essential for young readers.
 Strong education in oral language, phonological awareness, alphabet knowledge, phonics, and spelling enables students to build reading skills and comprehension, which in turn allows them to succeed in their future studies and in life.

-and see how Raz-Plus resources can help you support foundational skills in your classroom, school, or district.
+Take a tour of our newest foundational skills solution, Foundations A-Z, to see how you can grow foundational skills in your classroom, school, or district.

 1. Caravolas et al., 2019; Clayton et al; Treiman et al., 2019.